Shuffle/detection-parser/README.md

 ## To-do

-Attach all binary .so files to the package to be uploaded to PyPI
+Attach all binary .so files to the package to be uploaded to PyPI.
+Right now, only works on ARM"